 At £180 for the slightly lower-spec Vax Blade 3, and £220 for the Blade 4, these models are competitively priced, but can they really leave rivals in the dust?

-We’re putting the Vax Blade 4 to the test in our independent lab right now, checking how effectively it sucks up dust and debris, traps allergens, and how easy it is to use compared with popular Dyson models – so we’ll have the official verdict very soon.
+We’ve put both to the test in our independent lab, and have checked how effectively they suck up dust and debris, trap allergens, and how easy they are to use compared with popular Dyson models.

 Vax cordless vacuums compared – see how other Vax models, including the Blade Max 2, have fared in our tough tests